Venkata-Manoj/Capstone-Forage/README.md

 ---

-**CapstoneForge** is a complete, production-ready AI-powered system that automatically generates institution-compliant capstone reports (15+ pages) from reference files and user-provided titles.
+**CapstoneForge** is a developing AI-powered system that automatically generates institution-compliant capstone reports (15+ pages) from reference files and user-provided titles.
+(Currently Limited to 1 institution)

 ---